Quicr/quicr-protocol-spec/naming.md

 3. Data Identifier

 Domain component uniquely identifies a given application domain.
-This is like a HTTP Origin or an standardized identifierthat uniquely identifies the application and a root relay function.
+This is like a HTTP Origin or an standardized identifier that uniquely identifies the application and a root relay function.

 Application component is scoped under a given Domain.
 This component identifies aspects specific to a given application instance